PrabhuUdurg/noise-machine/README.md

 # Noise-Machine
-A musical application to creating chaotic ambient sounds
+A musical application for creating chaotic ambient sounds